FidanVural/GAN/README.md

     <em>Training Procedure [7]</em>
 </p>

 In the paper, authors also say that L1 loss is preferred instead of L2 because L1 loss encourges less blurring.
 When it comes to the losses, they can decide two different losses -> adversarial loss and L1 loss.
-You can look at the losses in the below.
+You can look at the losses below.
 If you look at the adversarial loss, you can see that noise (z) is given to the generator.
-However, noise was provided in the form of dropout instead of giving it as an input and you can see this in the code like that.
+However, noise was provided in the form of dropout instead of being given it as an input and you can see this in the code.

 <p align="center">
   <img src="https://github.com/FidanVural/GAN/assets/56233156/223193ec-fe96-4246-b259-cda7cbe7d932">